COSMIIC-Inc/Documentation-Source/docs/Getting-Started/Basic-Applications.md

 sidebar_position: 6
 ---

-# Examples
+# Basic Applications

-Example software projects to get started with the COSMIIC System
+Existing applications to get started with the COSMIIC System

 ---